nmaekawa/hxprezi/README.md

 Simplest rest api to serve iiif manifests.

-# disclaimer

-For demo purposes only! provided to show how to setup a hxprezi vagrant installation and support to this repo is OUT-OF-SCOPE at this time.

 # quickstart

 To stand a local vagrant hxprezi instance, follow these quick steps: